AnEmortalKid/ArtifactsOfMight/README.md

 This repository is meant to represent best practices for starting a simple mod.

-Once your mod get compiled, you can utilize the Thunderstore folder for later uploading it to https://thunderstore.io/c/riskofrain2/# ArtifactsOfMight
+Once your mod get compiled, you can utilize the Thunderstore folder for later uploading it to https://thunderstore.io/c/riskofrain2/#ArtifactsOfMight